 My research focuses on improving satisfiability modulo theories (SMT) solvers for the domains of formal verification and program synthesis, to which I have devised new SMT techniques involving first-order and higher-order quantifiers, machine learning, and proof production, among others.
 I am also a core developer of the state-of-the-art SMT solvers CVC4 and veriT.

-I am looking for motivated students (undergrad, masters or PhD) to work on the above topics.
+I am looking for motivated students (masters or PhD) to work on the above topics.
 Email me your CV if you are interested.